Scheduled Tasks

 crontab:

-is the fixed prefix for scheduled pipeline event names.${CRON}
+is a fixed prefix for scheduled pipeline events.${CRON}

 syntax.